MooreThreads/RetinaGS/README.md

   Path where the trained model is stored.
   #### --bvh_depth
   Argument for controlling the number of submodels.
 Here, you would create 2<sup>bvh_depth</sup> submodels.
 In this example, bvh_depth=2, namely total 4 submodels (2 submodels for each GPU).
-  #### --max_batch_size --max_load
+  #### --MAX_BATCH_SIZE --MAX_LOAD
-  Arguments for controlling memory cost, a render task for a submodel weight 1 load, thus "--max_batch_size 4  --max_load 8" just set every batch as size of 4 in this case.
+  Arguments for controlling memory cost, a render task for a submodel weight 1 load, thus "--MAX_BATCH_SIZE 4  --MAX_LOAD 8" just set every batch as size of 4 in this case.
 If there is insufficient GPU memory, consider reducing these values.
   #### --eval
   Add this flag to use a MipNeRF360-style training/test split for evaluation.
   #### --EVAL_ONLY --SAVE_EVAL_IMAGE --SAVE_EVAL_SUB_IMAGE